uezo/ChatdollKit/manual.md

 - Id: Key to identify the request.
 - Type: Type of request. `Voice`, `Camera` and `QRCode`.
-- Timestamp: The date and time of this request is created.
+- CreatedAt: The date and time of this request is created.
-- User: User information who make this request
-    - Data: Key-Value data of the user.
-    - DeviceId: Key to identify the device.
-    - Id: key to identify the user.
-    - Name: Name of the user.
-    - Nickname: Nickname of the user.
 - Text: Input message as text.
 - Payloads: Data attached to this request like photo.
 - Intent: Intent extracted from user's input.